gram-blogposts/staging/_posts/2024-06-30-graphormer.md

 | Graphormer | 47.1M | 0.0582 | 0.1234 |

 Notably, As pointed out in the [VNode](#vnode) section, Graphormer does not encounter over-smoothing issues, with both training and validation errors continuing to decrease as model depth and width increased.
 Additionally, Graph Transformer (GT) showed no performance gain despite a significant increase in parameters from GT to GT-Wide, highlighting Graphormer's scaling capabilities.
+We also observe a strong overfitting (>0.045 difference between train and validate MAE) for Transformer based models.
+Graphormer's higher overfitting can be attributed to its special structure, as it can extract more information from the training data.

 Further experiments for graph-level prediction tasks were performed on datasets from popular leaderboards like [OGBG](https://ogb.stanford.edu/docs/graphprop/#ogbg-mol) (MolPCBA, MolHIV) and [benchmarking-GNNs](https://paperswithcode.com/paper/benchmarking-graph-neural-networks) (ZINC), which also showed Graphormer consistently outperforming top-performing GNNs.